Interaction of twisted light with free twisted atoms: Interaction of an atom with external field

 where $\psi^{\text{(CM)}}_i(\br, t)$ and $\psi^{\gamma}_i(\br, t)$ are the spatial wave functions of the atom and of the photon, respectively, where the latter is related to the energy density of the photon \cite{Mandel_Wolf_1995}.
 The factor $|v_1-v_2|$ is a relative velocity, which in the paraxial approximation can be computed via the average momenta of the two packets.
 Beyond the paraxial case, a more general form of the luminosity should be used \cite{JHEP2017, karlovets2020effects}.
 The spatial CM wave function is defined as

-Although the very definition of the spatial wave function - especially a scalar one - is a bit tricky for photon \cite{Mandel_Wolf_1995, Scully}, for a paraxial and quasi-monochromatic packet with a fixed helicity $\lambda$ it can be defined analogously to Eq. \eqref{position_psi} (see Appendix \ref{PhPack}) as
+Although the very definition of the spatial wave function - especially a scalar one - is a bit tricky for photon \cite{Mandel_Wolf_1995, Scully}, for a paraxial and quasi-monochromatic packet with a fixed helicity $\lambda$ it can be defined analogously to Eq. \eqref{position_psi} (see Sec.
+III of Supplementary Materials for details) as

-For a massive nonrelativistic particle, the spatial form of the Hermite-Gaussian$\times$ Laguerre-Gaussian (HG$\times$ LG) packet is a simple generalization of the freely propagating gaussian packet (see Appendix \ref{FrShr} and \cite{NJP2021}).
-For paraxial photon the transition to coordinate representation can be done analogously (see Appendix \ref{PhPack}).